Sash1ro/HyprLab/readme.md

 ## Features

-- Unified CLI commands
+- Unified CLI commands (hyprlab --help)
 - Unified Menu (SUPER + ALT + SPACE)
-- Themes switcher
+- Themes Switcher
-- Waybar Themes switcher
+- Waybar Switcher
-- Wallpapers switcher
+- Wallpapers Switcher
+- Usefull scripts
 - Neovim
 - And more...

 ## Requirements

-- Hyprland and its dependencies
+- Hyprland and dependencies
 - an Arch Distro (for now)

 All other dependencies will be installed automatically.